Sex abuse charges expand to 2nd New Hampshire youth center

 CONCORD, N.H.
-(AP) — Four former youth detention center workers charged with sexual assault made initial court appearances in New Hampshire on Thursday, including one accused of abusing a girl multiple times in a “candy storage room” at a second state-run facility.
+(AP) — Four former youth detention center workers charged with sexual assault made initial court appearances in New Hampshire on Thursday, including a man accused of abusing a girl multiple times in a candy storage closet at a second state-run facility.

 Malavet, 58, of Gilford, is charged with seven counts of aggravated felonious sexual assault, all against a girl held at the Concord facility in 2001.
-According to court documents, he assaulted her in multiple rooms, including a laundry room, TV room and what investigators called a “candy storage room.”
+Assistant Attorney General Timothy Sullivan said Malavet started paying special attention to the girl soon after she arrived, treating her better than other residents and giving her special privileges.

+“She was selected to be the resident who would go to a candy storage room to pick out candy for the other residents,” Sullivan said.
+But once inside the closet-like room, she was coerced into sex, Sullivan said.

+Malavet later was transferred to Manchester after other staffers reported “there was something going on between the two of them,” said Sullivan, who asked the judge to order Malavet held without bail.

+Malavet’s attorney, public defender Catherine Flinchbaugh, said he absolutely denies the allegations and asked for him to be released on personal recognizance.
+She described him as an Army veteran with no criminal record who has been married for 36 years.

+“He is a family man and he will remain law-abiding as he always has,” she said.

-During his court appearance Thursday, a judge read the charges but postponed a bail hearing to later in the day to give him time to speak to his lawyer.
-The other three men arrested Wednesday — Jonathan Brand, Trevor Middleton and Stanley Watson — also appeared in court but their bail hearings were scheduled for Friday because they didn't have attorneys.
+The judge took the matter under advisement.
+Meanwhile, the other three men arrested Wednesday — Jonathan Brand, Trevor Middleton and Stanley Watson — also appeared in court but their bail hearings were scheduled for Friday because they didn't have attorneys.

-The Manchester facility is named for former Gov. John H. Sununu, father of the current governor.
+The Manchester facility, which now holds both youth awaiting adjudication and those ordered to a secure setting afterward, is named for former Gov. John H. Sununu, father of the current governor.
 It has been the target of a criminal investigation since 2019, as well as a lawsuit in which more than 200 men and women allege they were physically or sexually abused as children by 150 staffers from 1963 to 2018.
 According to their attorney, children were gang raped by counselors, beaten while raped, forced to compete for food in “fight clubs” set up by counselors and locked in solitary confinement for weeks or months.

 Seven former workers at the Manchester facility were arrested earlier this month and charged with either sexually assaulting or acting as accomplices to the assault of 12 teenagers from 1994 to 2005.
 Malavet and the three other men arrested this week are accused of assaulting five victims between 1997 and 2007.